Dodge unveils one-seat 840-horsepower muscle car

 The Demon is also the first production car able to accelerate so hard it can lift its front wheels off the pavement, a feat that has been certified by the Guinness Book of World Records.
 The front wheel can stay up in the air for almost three feet.

 To get that kind of horsepower requires the installation of a performance package, called the "Demon Crate."
-But the performance figures without that are still close to this, said Tim Kuniskis, head of the Dodge brand for Fiat Chrysler Automobiles.
+But the performance figures without that are still close to this, coming in at 808 horsepower, said Tim Kuniskis, head of the Dodge brand for Fiat Chrysler Automobiles.

 There's more.
 But it gets fairly technical, like the fact that the Demon is the first factory production with a transmission brake, something that makes for faster drag strip take-offs.